DYRK

 DYRK (96.3 FM), broadcasting as 96.3 WRocK, is a radio station owned and operated by Exodus Broadcasting Company, Inc..
 The station's studio and transmitter are located at Room 2016, 20th Floor, Golden Peak Hotel and Suites, Gorordo Ave. cor.
 Escario St., Brgy.
 Camputhaw, Cebu City.
-It operates daily on terrestrial radio from 5:00 am to 12:00 mn, while it operates 24/7 online.
+It operates daily from 5:00 am to 12:00 mn on terrestrial radio, and 24/7 online.

 Background

-Exodus Broadcasting Company was established by the Hodreal family on October 2, 1993, and operated as a sister company of ACWS-UBN.
+Exodus Broadcasting Company, Inc. was established by the Hodreal family on October 2, 1993, and operated as a sister company of ACWS-UBN.
 It launched WRocK in Cebu province.